Installing JavaFX Scene Builder

 Using the Ant Utility

-If you choose not to run the samples in NetBeans IDE, you can use the Ant utility to build and run the sample application on the command line.
-Type a command similar to that in Example 1 if you are using JDK 7 or Example 2 if you are using JDK 6 on a Windows platform.
+If you choose not to run the samples in NetBeans or any other IDE, you can use the Apache Ant utility (version 1.8 or later) to build and run the sample application on the command line.
+Enter a command similar to that in Example 1.
+Note that the examples shown use JDK 7.

 The main values for <TARGET> are clean, jar, and run.
 You can set <TARGET> with the value of -projecthelp to get a list of available targets.
-For example, to run the HelloWorld application on the Windows platform and using JDK 7, type something similar to that in Example 3.
-If you are using JDK 6 on a Windows platform, type something similar to that in Example 4.
+For example, to run the HelloWorld application on the Windows platform, type something similar to that in Example 2.

-Example 3 Using Ant to Run the HelloWorld Sample on a Windows Platform When Using JDK 7
+Example 2 Using Ant to Run the HelloWorld Sample on a Windows Platform